Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 ### Parameters

 * **Pnn** Serial port to send/receive through, numbered as in M575 (1 = first aux port, 2 = second aux port).
-The port must already have been set to Modbus mode using M575.
+The port must already have been set to Device mode using M575.
 * **Bnn:nn:nn...** Array of data to send to the UART.
 Each element is 1 byte, if a value is greater than 0xFF (255) then it will be truncated to the lowest byte.
 * **S"ascii data"** data to send.
 Each character is converted to the corresponding int value of the ascii for that character.
 Ignored if **B** is present

 ### Order dependency

-The port used by the P parameter must already have been set to Modbus mode using [M575](/User_manual/Reference/Gcodes/M575).
+The port used by the P parameter must already have been set to Device mode using [M575](/User_manual/Reference/Gcodes/M575).

 ### Examples
 <br>